Catalog Description

 Methods of Evaluation

-• Example: A portfolio of photographs presented as a digital slide show will be evaluated for photographic technique, composition, and visual storytelling.
-The components of the grade and their weight will be provided to the students as part of a grading rubric.
+- Example: A portfolio of photographs presented as a digital slide show will be evaluated for photographic technique, composition, and visual storytelling.

-• Example: Students will write a report that includes names of individuals photographed, captions for the images included in their portfolio as well as their reflections on the event or location photographed.
-An outline of expected points to be covered will be included in a rubric provided to the students.
+- Example: Students will write a report that includes names of individuals photographed, captions for the images included in their portfolio as well as their reflections on the event or location photographed.
+Evaluation will be based on the level of detail, accuracy and self-reflection.

 Repeatable